 When you sit down at the table to enjoy your meal, pour a drink and cheers to the beginning of a great roomie relationship.

 This has to be one of my favorite icebreaker activities.
 You may have played this game, or know it from the popular TV show "The Office" when Jim played with his co-workers.
 This fun game actually is a pretty good way to get some insight on your roommate.
 Here's how to play:

 Let's say your roommate is trapped on a desert island– ask them what five items would they bring with them.
 You can get a bit more specific, asking what five movies or books they would bring.
 The movies or books they choose may help you get to know them a little better and give you a sneak peek into some of the things they can’t live without.

 If you're new to town, but your new roommate isn't, ask him or her to show you around the neighborhood.
 Explore your surroundings on foot, or go for a drive if one of you has a car.
 You can check out his or her favorite places, like a local bar, restaurant or store.

-If you’re both new to town, do a bit of research before you leave your apartment, finding out which attractions are nearby that you can visit, or read some Yelp reviews on local restaurants to figure out where to go for dinner.
+If you're both new to town, do a bit of research before you leave your apartment.
+Find nearby attractions that you can visit, or read some Yelp reviews on local restaurants to figure out where to go for dinner.